Fishing Terminology

 A method of slowly running a boat while trailing lures or bait.
 This fishing method is used to cover a lot of water and to find fish.

-spoon that is trailed, or trolled, behind a boat to catch fish.
+A large spoon that is trailed, or trolled, behind a boat to catch fish.
+See a larger Illustration of this lure.